ZzBombardierzZ/Epoch-Objects-Exporter/README.md

 ## Version History:
+* v1.0.1 - 7/22/22: Added a couple more parts to exclude from extraction.
-* v1.0: Initial Release.
+* v1.0 - 7/21/22: Initial Release.
 Exports to the server rpt file using BigEgg's Epoch Antihack/Admin Tools SQF Injector.